 AB3CX was issued in April, 2005.
 My previous callsigns were WN2PTS and WB2PTS from 1963-1973.
 I was QRT all the years in between.
 I am basically a DX and contests op.
 Another interest is restoring, repairing and collecting classic radios of the 1930s.
-The home ham shack has about 90 vintage 1930-39 era radios displayed.
-Most if not all of my current operating is from a second, contest/DX QTH about 10 miles form home.
-Station gear is a Yaesu FT-2000 with the NS roofing filter, with the RF Space IF-2000 IF output and SDR-IQ for panadaptor display, Alpha 99 Linear, and Ten Tec 238B tuner.
+My home shack has about 90 vintage 1930-39 era radios displayed.
+Most if not all of my current operating is from a second, contest/DX QTH about 10 miles from my in town home.
+The station gear is a Yaesu FT-2000 with the NS roofing filter, an RF Space IF-2000 IF output and SDR-IQ for panadaptor display, Alpha 99 Linear, and Ten Tec 238B tuner.
 Antennas at the station are described below.
 Software is N1MM for contesting, Spectraview for the SDRIQ and N3FJP for day to day logging.
-So far the DXCC totals are 323 worked, with 322 confirmed.
-100% of QSO's since 5/10/2009 are being confirmed on LOTW.
-I reply to all bureau QSLs received, but receive a large volume through contest QSOs; from Europe, please QSL only if you need my card in return for county or other award confirmation as I have no way to display all the pretty cards I receive!
+So far the DXCC totals are 326 worked, with 325 confirmed.
+100% of QSO's since 5/10/2009 are being confirmed via LOTW.
+I still reply to all bureau QSLs received, but receive a large volume through contest QSOs; from Europe, please QSL only if you need my card in return for county or other award confirmation as I have no way to display all the pretty cards I receive!

 You can search my log here: http://www.clublog.org/logsearch/AB3CX